 Funds Raised: £17,000

-We were able to fund the expansion and upgrade of the orphanage thanks to the generosity of our supporters who made one off donations, all of our rhino orphan adopters and a grants received from the Ernest Kleinwort Charitable Trust and Marjorie Coote Animal Charity Trust.
+We were able to fund the expansion and upgrade of the orphanage thanks to the generosity of our supporters who made one off donations, all of our rhino orphan adopters and grants received from the Ernest Kleinwort Charitable Trust and Marjorie Coote Animal Charity Trust.

 Northern White RHino Protection and Research